 Recommended broker: Interactive Brokers

-Every investor is somewhat familiar with investing in real estate as it is one of the most commonly recognized and popular ways of investing.
-Despite the historical peak in property prices as of May 2023, investors flock around them still, and your £100k might find a suitable target in the real estate property.
-If you are unwilling to pour in the whole amount, you can consider investing in real estate indirectly through REITs.
+Every investor is familiar with investing in real estate, as it is one of the most commonly recognized and popular ways of investing.
+Despite the historical peak in property prices as of May 2023, investors flock around them still, and your £100k might find a suitable target in the real estate property in the UK.
+If you are unwilling to pour in the whole amount, you can consider investing in real estate indirectly through REITs

-REIT is short for ‘real estate investment trust’, which are companies that manage, hold, or fund real estate with capabilities to create income.
+REIT is short for ‘real estate investment trust,’ which are companies that manage, hold, or fund real estate capable of creating income.
 Many different sectors include such property.
 Eager investors can publicly trade REITs through brokerage platforms, which provide high liquidity and make these trusts sought assets.

 Pros

-- Liquidity: Unlike actual, physical real estate, REITS are publicly listed on stock exchanges, allowing for a quick purchase whether you’re selling or buying;
+• Liquidity: Unlike actual, physical real estate, REITS are publicly listed on stock exchanges.
+The liquidity allows quick purchases whether you are selling or buying;

-- Solid returns: REITs have the potential to provide hefty sums in returns, going beyond the returns of the S&P 500 and staying way above the inflation margin;
+• Solid returns: REITs have the potential to provide hefty sums in returns.
+If you invest £100k in the UK, the returns could go beyond the the S&P 500 and stay way above the inflation margin;

 Cons

-- Slow growth: The downside of 90% of REITs income going into dividend payout is that only about 10% gets reinvested into growth.
+• Slow growth: The downside of 90% of REIT income going into dividend payout is that only about 10% gets reinvested into development.
 This severely hinders further expansion;

-- Interest rate sensitivity: The main modes of expansion for REITs are raising external debt and equity capital.
+• Interest rate sensitivity: The main expansion modes for REITs are raising external debt and equity capital.
 Surging interest rates increase the cost of debt and hinder profitable growth, which in turn brings down both profits and dividends;

 Investment type: Conservative investing, retirement